The best of Orkney in a day from Inverness

 2100-2115hrs: Return to Inverness, passing the stone 'circle' - actually more a horseshoe - of Achavanich en route, and drop you at your accommodation.

-This tour is available in principle any day of the year except 25 December and 1 January, when the ferry doesn't run.
-However, we have many other commitments.
-Send us the date(s) you wish and we'll let you know if they're available.
+This tour is available in principle any day from September to March except 25 December and 1 January, when the ferry doesn't run.

 Assuming we have made normal progress, we stop about 0820 hrs at a supermarket in Wick.
 At the cafeteria you can get hot or cold breakfast and drinks.
 There are toilets, and you can also buy picnic and snack food.